jrcpulliam/reinfections/README.md

+> NOTE: This repository is being updated with new data on reinfections since the emergence of the Omicron variant in South Africa.
+This notice will be removed when the new data are released.

 # SARS-CoV-2 reinfection trends in South Africa: analysis of routine surveillance data

 This repository provides code and data for the analyses presented in: